jtf-1/FUN-MAP_CAUCASUS/README.md

 - CASE I, II and III recoveries.
 - Automatic LSO grading including (optional) live grading while in the groove.
-- Different skill levels from on-the-fly tips for flight students to ziplip for pros.
-Can be set for each player individually.
+- Different skill levels, from on-the-fly tips for flight students to ziplip for pros, can be set for each player individually.
 - Separate radio channels for LSO and Marshal transmissions.
 - Voice over support for LSO and Marshal radio transmissions.
 - Advanced F10 radio menu including carrier info, weather, radio frequencies, TACAN/ICLS channels, player LSO grades, marking of zones etc.